-How to Get to Virginia Polytechnic Inst in Washington, D.C. - Baltimore, MD by Train or Bus?
+How to Get to Virginia Polytechnic Inst in Washington, D.C. - Baltimore, MD by Bus or Train?

 Directions to Virginia Polytechnic Inst (Washington, D.C. - Baltimore, MD) with public transportation